talmi/draft-bdmgct-spring-srv6-security/draft-bdmgct-spring-srv6-security.md

    [RFC4381] and are applicable to both SR-MPLS and SRv6.
 ~~~~~~~~~~~

 In the context of the current document it is assumed that SRv6 is deployed within a limited domain [RFC8799] with filtering at the domain boundaries, forming a trusted domain with respect to SRv6.
 Thus, external attackers are outside of the trusted domain.
+Specifically, an attack on one domain that is invoked from within a different domain is considered an external attack in the context of the current document.

 Following the spirit of [RFC8402], the current document  mandates a filtering mechanism that eliminates the threats from external attackers.
 This approach limits the scope of the attacks described in this document to within the domain (i.e., internal attackers).